Centripetal force

 Problem #3

 A roller coaster train weighing 600 kg moves through a circular loop with a radius of 30 m.
-At a velocity of 20 m/s, what is the centripetal force acting on the roller coaster car to maintain its circular motion?
+At a speed of 20 m/s, what is the centripetal force acting on the roller coaster car to maintain its circular motion?

 Solution